Bachelor of Liberal Arts Degree

 Through the Bachelor of Liberal Arts degree you gain:

-- A well-rounded academic foundation, through a blend of courses in traditional liberal arts fields and focused subject areas, such as business management and administration, biology, international relations, and computer science.
+- A well-rounded academic foundation, through a blend of courses in traditional liberal arts fields and focused subject areas, such as business management and administration, computer science, international relations, economics, and psychology.

 - Effective verbal and written communication skills to convey views and opinions in academic and professional contexts.

 - The ability to think critically across a variety of subjects, fostering an informed, independent worldview.

 - Membership in a diverse student community of adult learners with years of full-time work experience, providing an enriching learning environment.

 - Get started.
 You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This coursework establishes your commitment and ability to perform well as a Harvard student.